- Download our Dubai Schools Guide

 Most of Dubai’s nightlife is centred on the hotels, and it’s not uncommon to find expats gathered around hotel bars until the wee hours when last rounds are being called.

-However, a few clubs and nightlife spots do exist outside the hotels; Arabic nightclubs have become increasingly popular with locals and expats over the years.
+However, a few clubs and nightlife spots do exist outside the hotels; Arabic nightclubs have become increasingly popular with locals and expats alike over the years.

 Shopping in Dubai

 Most shops open from 8am to 1pm, and then reopen again after the heat of the day at around 4.30pm until 8pm, or even later.
-Malls are air conditioned and remain open from 10am to 10pm.
+Malls are air-conditioned and remain open from 10am to 10pm.
 Most shops, malls and souks usually close on Friday mornings.

 It won't take long for expats to realise that malls in Dubai have revolutionised the retail experience.
 These shopping meccas don't settle for the stock-standard stores and food courts typically on offer in other cities – rather, they take on the roles of entertainer, curator and cultural director all at once.
-Expats will find movie theatres, ski slopes, ice skating rinks and libraries alongside their favourite restaurants and international brand names.
+Expats will find film theatres, ski slopes, ice skating rinks and libraries alongside their favourite restaurants and international brand names.

 Dubai Mall is the city's largest mall and seems to take the philosophy of 'bigger is better' quite seriously.
 The mall boasts a fountain that rivals that of the Bellagio, one of the largest single-tank aquariums in the world, a SEGA Republic theme park and an ice rink.
 Other popular malls include Ibn Battuta Mall, Wafi City and the Mall of the Emirates.